 Gate It Up

-If you live with small children, vulnerable seniors, or clumsy pets, a safety-gate is a must-have.
+If you live with small children, vulnerable seniors, or pets, a safety-gate is a must-have.
 When choosing a gate, make sure you get one that is up-to-date with current safety regulations.
 Avoid gates that have gaps or notches that could be used for climbing.
 Hardware-mounted gates have proven to be most secure, so use them when at all possible, and, if for nothing else, at the top of the stairwell.
 Pressure-mounted gates are not stable enough to prevent falls from the top of the stairs.

 Eliminate Tripping Hazards

-Believe it or not, we tend to keep a lot of items around stairways that are major tripping hazards.
+We tend to keep a lot of items around stairways that are major tripping hazards.
 Here are a few to be mindful of:

 - Area rugs at the top of stairways are a tripping hazard, so they’re best done away with.